More About / Hawaiian Culinary Journeys

-Naturally, you'll want to taste (and take home) some Kona.
+Naturally, you'll want to taste (and take home) some Kona coffee.
 Sample and purchase the coveted Hawaiian coffee inside an old sugar mill on Waialua Estate, Oahu's only coffee farm, overlooking the North Shore.
 Take a tour to understand how the island's climate and volcanic soil create the ideal growing conditions for Kona beans.

 When our staff directs you to the shrimp trucks, don't question.
 More institutional than mobile, these trucks along Oahu's North Shore channel everything they have into the shrimp.
 (Read: Even picnic tables are a luxury, but you won't mind when you dig into the seafood, typically served ultra-garlicky or spicy over rice.)